saracaviglia/saracaviglia/README.md

 ### My future

 This year I will (hopefully) get my Bachelor's, then I'd like to stay here in Genoa and get my Master's in Computer Science.
 The area I would like to study the most is Artificial Intelligence, a subject that really permeates our lives more and more everyday.
 After that, I would like to work in the same field.
-However, maybe, there will be a Master or a course that I will attend: I don't kwnow what the future has for me in store.
+However, maybe, there will be a Master or a course that I will attend: I don't know what the future has in store for me.

 ### My curriculum